-In order to visit Yufuin Floral Village, you will need to walk along the main street from Yufuin station and then turn right.
-Don’t worry, you won’t get lost (There’s a huge sign!)
+To visit Yufuin Floral Village, you will need to walk along the main street from Yufuin station and turn right.
+Don’t worry.
+You won’t get lost (There’s a huge sign!)

-The village is quite small, but it’s really lovely.
-Each house presents one cartoon character, and you can buy some souvenirs back home.
+The village is quite small, but it’s adorable.
+Each house presents one cartoon character, and you can buy some souvenirs.

 There’s an Alice in the Wonderland theme cafe shop, but you’ll need to pay to enter and have coffee there.

 Lake Kinrinko is one of the must-visit destinations in Yufuin.